Skip to content

 A Tesseron session goes through three states: connected, awaiting claim, claimed.
 Only claimed sessions can have their actions invoked.

 From page load to first tool call.
-WEB APP @tesseron/web MCP GATEWAY @tesseron/mcp USER AGENT Claude Code 1 tesseron/hello { app, actions, resources, caps } 2 tesseron/welcome { sessionId, claimCode: 'AB3X-7K' } 3 claim code (web UI or stdout) 4 connect AB3X-7K 5 tools/call tesseron__claim_session 6 notifications/tools/list_changed 7 tools/call shop__searchProducts 8 actions/invoke { invocationId, input } 9 result 10 tools/call result
+YOUR APP @tesseron/web MCP GATEWAY @tesseron/mcp USER AGENT Claude Code 1 tesseron/hello { app, actions, resources, caps } 2 tesseron/welcome { sessionId, claimCode: 'AB3X-7K' } 3 claim code (web UI or stdout) 4 connect AB3X-7K 5 tools/call tesseron__claim_session 6 notifications/tools/list_changed 7 tools/call shop__searchProducts 8 actions/invoke { invocationId, input } 9 result 10 tools/call result

 From page load to first tool call.